Government incentives for plug-in electric vehicles: Italy

 Electric vehicles are exempt from the annual circulation tax or ownership tax for five years from the date of their first registration.
 Thereafter, EVs benefit from a 75% reduction of the tax rate applied to equivalent gasoline-powered vehicles.
 Buyers of electric vehicles and other vehicles emitting 70 g/km or less of carbon dioxide are eligible to receive from €1,500 to €6,000.
 In the region of Lombardy, electric vehicles are exempt from the annual ownership tax.

+In August 2025, the Italian Ministry of the Environment and Energy Security passed an incentive to promote purchase of battery-EVs.
+The target of the plan is to replace approximately 39,000 combustion engine vehicles with EVs.
+Individuals may get up to €11,000 for the purchase of a new BEV.
+Small business may receive up to 30% of the purchase price of a light-commercial vehicle.
+This incentive is to enhance Italy's purchases BEV of only 6% of new cars sales when compared to more than 15% across the EU.

 Latvia

 Electric vehicles, including cars, goods vehicles, buses, and motorcycles, are exempt from payment of the Vehicle Operation Tax.